abhishekkrthakur/diffuzers/README.md

   --device DEVICE    Device to use, e.g. cpu, cuda, cuda:0, mps (for m1 mac) etc.
   --workers WORKERS  Number of workers to use
 ```

+## Using private models from huggingface hub

+If you want to use private models from huggingface hub, then you need to login using `huggingface-cli login` command.

+Note: You can also save your generations directly to huggingface hub if your output path points to a huggingface hub dataset repo and you have access to push to that repository.
+Thus, you will end up saving a lot of disk space.